FXinnovation/azure-health-exporter/README.md

 ### API rate limit

 Note that Azure imposes a very low rate limit for the Resource Health API calls.
-The Resource Health provider is returning an `X-Ms-Ratelimit-Remaining-Subscription-Resource-Requests` header, which mean, as per [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling#remaining-requests), that the "service has overridden the default limit".
+The Resource Health provider is returning an `X-Ms-Ratelimit-Remaining-Subscription-Resource-Requests` header, which means, as per [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling#remaining-requests), that the "service has overridden the default limit".
 The limit has been observed to be 100 requests per 10 minutes.
-To minimize the impacts, the exporter have been designed to perform only one Resource Health request per scrape.
+To minimize impact, the exporter has been designed to perform only one Resource Health request per scrape.
 The rate limit remaining count is also exposed as a metric.

 ### Prerequisites